Tensorleap-hub/MMFM/README.md

 <br>

-Upon analysis, we observed a notable trend where the model consistently struggles when the ground truth answer is 'flip'.
+Upon analysis, we have noticed that the model consistently fails when the ground truth answer is 'flip'.
 This difficulty suggests a specific challenge for the model in accurately identifying changes related to flipping letters.

 <div style="display: flex; justify-content: center;">